-- 2. If the complaint is verbal, the provider staff member receiving the complaint must obtain and send all pertinent information in writing to the provider complaint coordinator.
-If the beneficiary completes the complaint form, they will be responsible for sending the form to the provider complaint coordinator; - 3.
-The complaint coordinator shall send a letter to the complainant acknowledging receipt of the complaint within five working days; - 4.
-The complaint coordinator must thoroughly investigate each complaint.
-The investigation includes, but is not limited to: gathering pertinent facts from the beneficiary, the personal representative, the worker, and other interested parties.
+- If the complaint is verbal, the provider staff member receiving the complaint must obtain and send all pertinent information in writing to the provider complaint coordinator.
+If the beneficiary completes the complaint form, he/she will be responsible for sending the form to the provider complaint coordinator; - The complaint coordinator shall send a letter to the complainant acknowledging receipt of the complaint within five working days; - The complaint coordinator must thoroughly investigate each complaint.
+The investigation includes, but is not limited to, gathering pertinent facts from the beneficiary, the personal representative, the worker, and other interested parties.
 These contacts may be either in person or by telephone.
 The provider is encouraged to use all available resources to resolve the complaint at this level and shall include the on-site program manager.
-For issues involving medical or quality of care issues, the on-site program manager must sign the resolution; - 5.
-The provider's administrator or designee must inform the beneficiary and/or the personal representative in writing within 10 working days of receipt of the complaint and the results of the internal investigation; and - 6.
-If the beneficiary is dissatisfied with the results of the internal investigation regarding the complaint, they may continue the complaint resolution process by contacting the appropriate local governing entity (LGE) in writing, or by telephone.
+For issues involving medical or quality of care issues, the on-site program manager must sign the resolution; - The provider's administrator or designee must inform the beneficiary and/or the personal representative in writing within ten working days of receipt of the complaint, the results of the internal investigation; and - If the beneficiary is dissatisfied with the results of the internal investigation regarding the complaint, he/she may continue the complaint resolution process by contacting the appropriate Human Services Authority or District in writing, or by telephone.

-If the complainant's name and address are known, the LGE will notify the complainant within two working days that the complaint has been received and action on the complaint is being taken.
+If the complainant's name and address are known, the Human Services Authority or District will notify the complainant within two working days that the complaint has been received and action on the complaint is being taken.

-Complainant Disclosure Statement
+Complaint Disclosure Statement

-Louisiana R.S.
-40:2009.13-40.2009.21 sets standards for identifying complainants during investigations in nursing homes.
-The Bureau is mandated to use these standards for use within the home and community-based services waiver programs.
-When the substance of the complaint is furnished to the service provider, it shall not identify the complainant or the beneficiary unless they consent in writing to the disclosure.
+La.
+R.S.
+40:2009.13 - 40:2009.21 sets standards for identifying complainants during investigations in nursing homes.
+The Bureau is mandated to use these standards for use within the Home and Community-Based Services waiver programs.
+When the substance of the complaint is furnished to the service provider, it shall not identify the complainant or the beneficiary unless he/she consents in writing to the disclosure.
 If the disclosure is considered essential to the investigation or if the investigation results in judicial proceeding, the complainant shall be given the opportunity to withdraw the complaint.